Q35 (New York City bus): Rockaway-bound

 Queens-bound Q35 buses enter service at Avenue H between Nostrand Avenue and Flatbush Avenue in Midwood, Brooklyn, just east of the Brooklyn College campus, and one block south of the entrance to the Flatbush Avenue subway station at "The Junction" of Flatbush and Nostrand Avenues.
 Buses proceed south along Flatbush Avenue through the Flatlands and Marine Park neighborhoods to Avenue U at the Kings Plaza shopping mall, where several bus routes, including the B41, terminate.
 South of Avenue U the route continues down Flatbush Avenue, passing the Marine Park Golf Course and the former Floyd Bennett Field airport (now part of the Gateway National Recreation Area) to the south end of the street, before entering the Marine Parkway–Gil Hodges Memorial Bridge towards Rockaway, Queens.
 The Q35 is the only route to travel on Flatbush south of Avenue U and cross the bridge between Brooklyn and Queens.

 Upon entering the Rockaways, the Q35 route makes its first stop on the off-ramp of the Marine Parkway Bridge, in order to access Fort Tilden, the Riis Landing ferry terminal, and the Roxbury and Breezy Point neighborhoods at the west end of the peninsula.
 This stop is considered dangerous, exposing passengers to the traffic entering and exiting the bridge.
 Normal service continues east on the off-ramp which becomes Beach Channel Drive, passing the parking lot of Jacob Riis Park.
-The Q35 shares this route with the Q22.
-The routes then turn south and east onto Rockaway Beach Boulevard near the park's bathhouse and Neponsit Beach Hospital.
-At Beach 147th Street at the west end of Neponsit, the Q35 turns north, then turns east onto Newport Avenue near the north end of the peninsula.
-The route proceeds east through Neponsit, Belle Harbor, and Rockaway Park before ending service at Beach 116th Street, just north of the Rockaway Park–Beach 116th Street terminal of the IND Rockaway Line.
+The route then turns south and east onto Rockaway Beach Boulevard near the park's bathhouse and Neponsit Beach Hospital.
+The route proceeds east through Neponsit, Belle Harbor, and Rockaway Park before ending service at Scholars’ Academy on Beach 108th Street.

 Brooklyn-bound

-Brooklyn-bound Q35 buses begin service at Beach 116th Street and Newport Avenue and follow the same route west via Newport Avenue, Beach 147th Street, Rockaway Beach Boulevard, and Beach Channel Drive.
-At the foot of the Marine Park Bridge, the route runs past the bridge onto what becomes Rockaway Point Boulevard in Roxbury, and turns south onto Beach 169th Street at Fort Tilden and at the far west end of Riis Park; this is also the western terminus of the Q22 route.
-Buses then u-turn back onto the bridge approaches and cross into Brooklyn.
+Brooklyn-bound Q35 buses begin service at Beach Channel Drive & Beach 108th Street and follow the same route west via Rockaway Beach Boulevard and Beach Channel Drive.
+At the foot of the Marine Park Bridge, the route runs past the bridge onto what becomes Rockaway Point Boulevard in Roxbury, and turns south onto Beach 169th Street at Fort Tilden and at the far west end of Riis Park.
+Buses then u-turn back onto the bridge and cross into Brooklyn.
 The route then travels north on Flatbush Avenue serving Floyd Bennett Field and Kings Plaza.
 At Avenue I near the Flatbush−Nostrand terminal, buses turn west then north onto Nostrand Avenue, and finally terminate at Avenue H.